Weasel While You Work

 Weasel While You Work is a 1958 Warner Bros.
 Merrie Melodies animated short directed by Robert McKimson.
 The cartoon was released on September 6, 1958, and features Foghorn Leghorn and the Barnyard Dawg.
 The weasel seen in this short previously appeared in Plop Goes the Weasel (1953) and Weasel Stop (1956).

 Unlike many Foghorn shorts, this one takes place during the winter.
-The title is a pun on the phrase "whistle while you work".
+The title is a pun on the phrase and song "Whistle While You Work".

 Plot

-At wintertime, Foghorn grabs Barnyard Dawg from his doghouse, coats him in snow, and puts snowman decorations on him.
-Dawg emerges from the snowman and says he'll "moidah da bum!".
+During winter, Foghorn drags Barnyard Dawg from his doghouse, coats him in snow, and puts snowman decorations on him.
+Dawg emerges from the snowman and says he will "murder the bum".
 He sharpens one of Foghorn's ice skates, which causes Foghorn to fall through the ice when he skates a circle.
-In revenge, Foghorn rolls a snowball down the hill toward Dawg, who moves out of the way, doghouse and all, just before the now giant snowball hits a curve and flies back at Foghorn, burying him.
-Foghorn emerges, declaring "That dog's like taxes.
-He just don't know when to stop".
+In revenge, Foghorn rolls a snowball down the hill toward Dawg, who moves out of the way, before the giant snowball hits a curve and flies back at Foghorn, burying him.

-Suddenly, Foghorn is attacked by a ravenously hungry weasel who gnaws Foghorn's leg.
-Foghorn grabs the weasel and asks him if he wouldn't prefer some venison.
+Suddenly, Foghorn is attacked by a ravenously hungry weasel who gnaws his leg.
+Foghorn grabs the weasel and asks him if he would prefer some "venison".
 Foghorn slips antlers onto Dawg's head and directs the weasel to him.
 The weasel attacks Dawg's leg.
-Dawg notices the antlers and removes them, and asks the weasel how he'd like some frozen chicken.
+Dawg notices the antlers and removes them and asks the weasel if he would prefer some "frozen chicken".

-Foghorn is knocked unconscious when his sled hits a log Dawg has placed in his path.
-While Foghorn is down, Dawg covers him in water, which freezes him.
-Dawg tells weasel to eat hearty, so the weasel hits the frozen Foghorn with an axe.
-Foghorn says he's got a splitting headache and falls in half.
-To get revenge, Foghorn traps Dawg in a corset making him look like a seal and gives him to the weasel to cook.
-While being peppered, Dawg sneezes, which causes an avalanche of snow to fall on him.
-A furious Dawg tells the weasel that he's a dog and that he should get a chicken instead, cryptically pointing out Foghorn tricking him. ("What you want is a chicken!
-R-A-T. Chicken.").
-Later, the skiing Foghorn hits a tall pole and slides into a cooking pot, where the weasel is hungrily waiting.
+Foghorn's sled crashes into a fallen tree that Dawg had placed in his path.
+While Foghorn is down, Dawg throws a bucket of water over him, freezing him in a block of ice.
+Dawg presents the ice block to the weasel, who splits it in half with an axe.
+Foghorn says he has a "splittin' headache" before he too splits in half.
+As revenge, Foghorn traps Dawg in a corset, making him resemble a seal, and gives him to the weasel to cook.
+While being peppered, Dawg sneezes, which buries him in an avalanche.
+A furious Dawg tells the weasel that he is a dog and that he should get a chicken instead.
+Later, the skiing Foghorn hits a tall pole and slides into a cooking pot where the weasel is hungrily waiting.
 Foghorn bolts, but Dawg hands a club to the weasel, who chases Foghorn until he is distracted by a huge Foghorn ice statue, which he proceeds to gnaw on.

 The real Foghorn, watching from behind a tree, thinks his troubles are over until at least the Fourth of July.
-In the final setpiece, Foghorn pulls on what he thinks is Barnyard Dawg's tail from his doghouse, but it's revealed to be a lit rocket that shoots Foghorn into the sky.
-As the cartoon ends, Dawg remarks: "The Fourth of July came a little oily this year!
-Heh heh heh...".
+In the final set piece, Foghorn pulls on what he thinks is Barnyard Dawg's tail from his doghouse, but it is actually a lit rocket, which shoots Foghorn into the sky.
+As the cartoon ends, Dawg remarks that "the Fourth of July came a little early this year".